publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2019.md

         (2) __Limitation__

-        No grant may be provided under subsection (a) of this section—
+        No grant may be provided under subsection (a)—

             (A) to any tribe that has less than 500 members;